 Napoleon saw the colony’s independence as a threat to his personal dreams of world domination.
-Thus, in 1802 Napoleon sent his brother-in-law Charles Leclerc to the island to quell those uppity people of color and former slaves.
-Meanwhile, he passed laws back at home making sure freedom and equality just meant “white people” or if they HAD to be black, “black people actually living in France.”
-On 20 May 1802, a French law was passed maintaining slavery on Martinique, Tobago, and Saint Lucia … but they made sure Leclerc heard about it first so that the colored people wouldn’t have a prior warning when Leclerc brought the hammer down.
+Thus, in 1802 Napoleon sent his brother-in-law Charles Leclerc to the island to quell those uppity former slaves.
+Meanwhile, he passed laws back at home making sure freedom and equality just meant “white people” or at least black people actually living in France.
+Not black islanders that were needed for sugar cultivation, for Pete’s sake!
+A French law was passed maintaining (in fact, re-instituting) slavery on Martinique, Tobago, and Saint Lucia on 20 May 1802 … but they made sure Leclerc heard about it first so that black and coloured people wouldn’t have a prior warning when Leclerc brought the hammer down.

-Naturally enough, the former slaves didn’t want to be slaves again and the free people of color didn’t want to give up any of their civil rights, so they fought back when Leclerc told them, “Sucks to be you.”
+Naturally enough, the former slaves didn’t want to be slaves again and the free people of colour didn’t want to give up any of their civil rights, so they fought back when Leclerc told them, “Sucks to be you.”
 Leclerc then tried to squash them with his French mightiness.
 He even won some of the early battles, because L’Ouverture didn’t expect the French Republic to be such major asshats and wasn’t totally prepared for their hard-core betrayal of their ideals.
 Before L’Ouverture could get his equilibrium back he was betrayed by his chief officers and kidnapped by Leclerc when he trusted Leclerc’s flag of truce.
-L’Ouverture didn’t know that “honor” only counted when white dudes were fighting white dudes … and not even frequently then, to be honest.
+L’Ouverture didn’t know that “honour” only counted when white dudes were fighting white dudes … and not even then most of the time, to be honest.
 Leclerc shipped the L’Ouverture to France where the hero of the Haitian people died of pneumonia in a filthy prison a year later, on 6 April 1803.

 Now, all Leclerc had to do is convince the people of St. Domingue to do what he told them to do.
 That worked out a treat for him, as you can imagine.
 In the end, though, it wasn’t the rebels who ended him; Bronze John (yellow fever) killed him in November of of 1802.

 The next man Napoleon sent to the island to subjugate the population was Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau.
 Rochambeau was one of the skankiest twatwaffles to ever draw breath.
-Faced with an indigenous army who would not accept domination ever again, he decided to ‘break’ the rebels by using systemic human rights abuses that would have gagged Jeffery Dahmer’s love child with Adolf Hitler:
+Faced with an indigenous army who would not accept domination ever again, he decided to ‘break’ the rebels by using systemic human rights abuses that would have gagged Jeffery Dahmer:

 the French burned alive, hanged, drowned, and tortured black prisoners, reviving such practices as burying blacks in piles of insects and boiling them in cauldrons of molasses.
 One night, at Port-Républican, he held a ball to which he invited the most prominent mulatto ladies and, at midnight, announced the death of their husbands … After one battle, Rochambeau buried 500 prisoners alive